Co-op Funeral Plans Reviewed independently. What do we think?

 The Prepaid Funeral Review Review of Co-op Funeral Plans.

-In all cases, the team at The Prepaid Funeral Review will be able to offer a more suitable alternative, but it will cost you nothing to find out and keep the Coop salesperson waiting a few days!
+In all cases, the team at The Prepaid Funeral Review should be able to offer a more suitable alternative, but it will cost you nothing to find out and keep the Coop salesperson waiting a few days!
 If you are keen to get a plan set up, call us on 0800 0588 240.

 If you are not in a hurry, but would still value independent advice on your choice of prepaid funeral plan, GO HERE and download our questionnaire.
 It will help you consider which benefits are most important to you – and all the plans on offer their own unique set of features.
 When we receive it we will review it against our features and benefits database and recommend what we believe to be the most right plan for you.
 All we ask is that if you decide to accept our advice, you buy the plan through us.
 In the unlikely even that you find the recommended funeral plan cheaper elsewhere, let us know and we’ll try to renegotiate the price for you.